How to Make Damson Gin

 At that time we were living in London, urban beings living off food encased in sterile plastic and drink in sealed bottles.
 Some friends invited us to their place in the country (I can’t even remember where it was exactly) and the weekend was fraught from start to finish.
 We were the only guests, and became the audience to bitter rows between our hosts, interspersed by quieter periods when one or other of them was absent and the grim, tight-lipped remaining partner muttered darkly or wept silently.

-The effect on us was to kindle a fierce determination to get on splendidly with each other.
-A damson picking expedition was proposed and we entered into the activity in a competitive frenzy, working seamlessly with each other’s strengths and weaknesses (height difference mostly!) to build up mountains of the plum-dark, resin-oozing fruit.
+The effect on the Chief Taster and I was to kindle a fierce determination to get on splendidly with each other.
+A damson picking expedition was proposed and we entered into the activity in a competitive frenzy against our sparring hosts, working seamlessly with each other’s strengths and weaknesses (height difference mostly!) to build up mountains of the plum-dark, resin-oozing fruit onto an impressive pile which bore happy witness to our cooperation.

 Lugging our overflowing buckets back to the war zone where we were staying we were dismayed to discover that we were expected to take the fruit back to London with us.
 It seemed criminal to throw our booty away but I’m not really a jam-maker, so …. what to do with it all?